ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This may also involve attaching multiple Receipts to the same Signed Statements, each Receipt endorsing the Issuer signature and a subset of prior Receipts, and each Transparency Service verifying prior Receipts as part of their Registration Policy.

 For example, a supplier may provide a complete, authoritative Transparency Service for its Signed Statements, whereas a Verifiers's Transparency Service may collect different kinds of Signed Statements to ensure complete auditing for a specific use case, and possibly require additional reviews before registering some of these Signed Statements.

+An independent entities (security companies) may Issue statements of quality about different artifacts on their own Transparency Service.
+Verifiers choose which independent entities they trust, just as entities choose different security companies today.

 # Transparency Service API